Early Years

 You will receive weekly newsletters through Parent Mail outlining what we have covered during the week and how you can support children with consolidating their learning.

-P.E. lessons will usually take place on Fridays, and will either be outdoors or indoors.
+P.E. lessons will usually take place on Wednesdays, and will either be outdoors or indoors.
 Please keep PE kits in school so we can take advantage of opportunities on other days too.
 PE kit consists of: navy blue shorts, white t-shirt, navy blue tracksuit (top and bottoms), velcro strap trainers or plimsolls and spare socks in a draw string bag – remember to name all clothing and bag clearly!

 If you have any questions about school, please contact the Office by phone, email, in person or come and find us!